-The summertime heat can’t touch you when you have a bowlful of this uplifting and invigorating Lemon Ice Cream.
+The summertime heat can’t touch you when you have a bowlful of this uplifting and invigorating lemon ice cream!

 This recipe deserves a shoutout to Megan Stevens of Eat Beautiful.
-She used to run a cute little ice cream cafe in Eugene, OR called Vanilla Jill’s.
+She used to run a cute little ice cream cafe in Eugene, Oregon, called Vanilla Jill’s.
 They served some awesome treats made with unrefined, real-food ingredients.

 This recipe is inspired by the unique combination of cultured dairy and lemon, first introduced to me by Megan Stevens!